 Course content is very flexible – and can be adjusted to suit any particular requirements/wishes.
 It may include going out with a film camera, processing your film and then working in the darkroom to produce prints from your negatives.
 If you already have negatives or an exposed film, then all your time can be spent in the darkroom producing prints.

-No experience is required – we can supply a camera and film if necessary as well as all darkroom materials.
+No experience is required – we can supply a camera (film to be provided by participant) if necessary as well as all darkroom materials.

 Subjects covered can include the following:

 - The film camera – introduction to types and operation.

 - Photography with a film camera – explore the locality armed with a film camera

 (camera can be supplied – film to be provided by participant)

 - Processing a film – chemical mixing, health and safety

 - Working in a darkroom